quoideneuf/pop-up-archive/README.md

     bundle exec rake db:create
     rake db:setup
-    rake db:migrate

-If you receive a Postges connection error or role error, you may need to create a Postgres user:
+If you receive a Postgres connection error or role error, you may need to create a Postgres user:

     createuser -s -r <USERNAME FROM database.yml>